 Drawing and crafting are favorite activities for every school-aged child, and there’s no reason why we can’t use that love of art to our advantage when teaching them important skills.
-Teaching our youngest students the alphabet can be a little easier when using alphabet crafts to help reinforce letter names and shape recognition.
+Teaching our youngest students the alphabet can be a little easier when using letter crafts to help reinforce letter names and shape recognition.
 If you have been around my blog for any amount of time, you know how much I love using anchor charts in my lessons.
 However, crafts are also a big part of my classroom.
 I am so excited to share some of my favorite alphabet crafts with you.

 Weaving in Fine Motor Skills with Academics